Aurora (singer): Public image and philanthropy

 Aurora is an advocate for LGBTQ rights and openly bisexual since 2018.

-Aurora initially drew attention for her distinctive appearance, including a "childlike" look, pale skin without makeup, and short platinum blonde hair that matched the color of her eyebrows, in contrast to her vocal maturity and emotional depth of her music.
+Aurora initially drew attention for her distinctive appearance, including a "childlike" look, pale skin without makeup, and short platinum blonde hair that matched the colour of her eyebrows, in contrast to her vocal maturity and emotional depth of her music.
 She later adopted a partially shaved hairstyle described as "Norwegian Viking", and from 2018 to 2024, she became known for a layered haircut—long in the front and short in the back—similar to styles seen in anime.
-During the promotional period between her releases Infections of a Different Kind (Step 1) and A Different Kind of Human (Step 2), Aurora frequently performed with facial markings that symbolized "tears and smile wrinkles."
+During the promotional period between her releases Infections of a Different Kind (Step 1) and A Different Kind of Human (Step 2), Aurora frequently performed with facial markings that symbolised "tears and smile wrinkles."
 Her onstage persona is often noted for its candid humor, shaped by her openness about intrusive thoughts, which she frequently shares with audiences during live performances.

 Her wardrobe primarily consists of reused garments, many of which are designed by Aurora herself in collaboration with her sister Viktoria.
 A pescatarian, Aurora has emphasized the importance of conscious food choices as part of a broader environmentally aware lifestyle.

 Aurora identifies as a feminist and advocates for a range of human rights causes, including racial equality and LGBTQ rights.
-She identifies as an introvert and, in a 2018 interview with The Independent, described herself as bisexual, while expressing a preference for embracing love and exploration without rigid labels.
+She identifies as an introvert and neurodivergent, and has described herself as being on the autism spectrum.
+In an interview, she explained that she can become tired and burned out from talking to people, saying, “yes, we can say ‘on the spectrum’, so to speak”.
+In a 2018 interview with L'Officiel, she described herself as bisexual, while expressing a preference for embracing love and exploration without rigid labels.
 Aurora also showed support for various environmental awareness movements, topics that she explored in songs like "Apple Tree", "The Seed", and "Soulless Creatures" from her second and third albums.
 She expressed admiration for environmental initiatives by figures such as Greta Thunberg and the band Coldplay.

 Aurora has been active in philanthropic and advocacy work.
 In October 2020, she performed her song "Warrior" for volunteers of the Clean Sounds Movement and called on fellow artists Billie Eilish and Sigrid to join the cause.
 She participated in a number of online music festivals, including Vi er Live (a demonstration against racism and in response to the murder of George Floyd), SOS Rainforest (in support of indigenous communities and rainforests in Africa, Asia, and South America), and the Exist For Love Sessions (to promote emerging artists).
 In November 2021, she headlined a non-profit charity event during COP26 to raise funds for Brian Eno's EarthPercent organization.
 She has also been politically vocal, particularly during the Gaza War, during which she called for a permanent ceasefire and joined the "No Music for Genocide" movement, geo-blocking her music on streaming platforms in Israel to protest the conflict.